KronoSKoderS/CalPack/docs/modelsdoc.rst

         data1 = models.IntField()
         data2 = models.IntField()

+..
+Note:: The order in which the fields are set is also the order in which the fields are set within the internal c structure.

 Once a packet is defined, creating an instance of that packet allows you to manipulate it::

     my_pkt = Header()